-We are in a three-year cumulative pre-tax loss position in our U.S. jurisdiction as of December 31, 2016.
+Although we had net income available to Genworth Financial, Inc.'s common stockholders of \$817 million in 2017, we are currently in a three-year cumulative pre-tax loss position in our U.S. jurisdiction as of December 31, 2017.
 A cumulative loss position is considered significant negative evidence in assessing the realizability of our deferred tax assets.
-Our ability to realize our U.S. deferred tax asset of \$2,191 million, which includes deferred tax assets of \$1,596 million related to net operating loss and foreign tax credit carryforwards, is primarily dependent upon generating sufficient taxable income in future years.
-Management has concluded that there is sufficient positive evidence to overcome this negative evidence for the net operating losses and the majority of foreign tax credit carryforwards.
-This positive evidence includes: (i) our three-year cumulative pre-tax loss position includes significant charges that are not expected to recur in the future, including goodwill impairments, charges from our claim and assumption reviews in our long-term care and life insurance businesses, respectively, in our U.S. Life Insurance segment in 2016, a loss on the sale of our lifestyle protection insurance business in 2015 and a loss recorded in 2015 related to the sale of our mortgage insurance business in Europe; and (ii) our profitable U.S. operating forecasts, result in utilization of most of the net deferred tax assets within the U.S. federal carryforward periods based on our current projections, including in-force premium rate actions already obtained in our long-term care insurance business and the lack of future sales and related expenses for our traditional life insurance and fixed annuity products given our suspension of new sales included in these forecasts and the significant taxable temporary differences that exist; (iii) overall domestic losses that we have incurred are allowed to be reclassified as foreign source income to the extent of 50% of domestic source income produced in subsequent years, and such resulting foreign source income is sufficient to cover the foreign tax credits being carried forward; and, (iv) tax planning strategies that assume that we will not elect to take foreign tax credits and instead deduct foreign taxes in some prior tax years.
-After consideration of all available evidence, we have recorded a valuation allowance of \$258 million.
-If our actual results do not validate the current projections of pre-tax income, we may be requir
+Our ability to realize our deferred tax assets of \$477 million, which includes deferred tax assets of \$1.1 billion related to NOL carryforwards and foreign tax credit carryforwards, is primarily dependent upon generating sufficient taxable income in future years.
+Management has concluded that there is sufficient positive evidence to overcome this negative evidence for the NOL carryforwards and the foreign tax credit carryforwards.
+This positive evidence includes the fact that: (i) our three-year cumulative pre-tax loss position includes significant charges that are not expected to recur in the future, including a loss on the sale of our lifestyle protection insurance business in 2015 and a loss recorded in 2015 related to the sale of our mortgage insurance business in Europe; (ii) our profitable U.S. operating forecasts which include in-force premium rate actions already obtained in our long-term care insurance business, favorable development in interest rates, improvements in business performance; driven mostly by our U.S. mortgage insurance business, as well as lower operating earnings volatility in our U.S. life insurance businesses, and changes in U.S. tax legislation under the TCJA; which are expected to impact utilization of foreign tax credits, including the changes to policyholder reserves and capitalized policy acquisition expenses; (iii) an anticipated change in the timing of tax deductions for life insurance reserves on GLIC which is expected to generate significant increases to taxable income over the next five years; and (iv) overall domestic losses that we have incurred are now, under the TCJA, allowed to be reclassified as foreign source income to the extent of 100% of domestic source income produced in subsequent years, and such resulting foreign source income is sufficient to cover the foreign tax credits being carried forward.
+After consideration of all available evidence, we released \$258 million of our valuation allowance previously recorded to offset our foreign tax credits and state them at net realizable value.
+If our actual results do not validate the current projections of pre-tax income, we may be required to record an additional valuation allowance that could have a material impact on our consolidated financial statements in future periods.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2016, 2015 and 2014
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2017, 2016 and 2015